Map of Real Peru to Bolivia including Bolivia and Peru

 Group size

-Min 1, Max 16
+Min 1 - Max 16

 Why you'll love this trip

-• At Intrepid we’ve always been about balancing profit and purpose and as the largest B Corp certified operator on the Inca Trail we’re committed to operating our treks for the benefit of all – join us and help make the world a better place.
+• Whether you trek the Inca Trail, Inca Quarry Trail or take the scenic train route, you'll be travelling responsibly with a company that cares about balancing profit and purpose.
+Intrepid is the largest B Corp certified operator on the Inca Trail and we’re committed to operating our treks for the benefit of all.

 Is this trip right for you?

-• On this trip you’ll be camping along the Inca Trail and spending the night in a homestay on Lake Titicaca.
+• On this trip, you’ll be camping along the Inca Trail and spending the night in a homestay on Lake Titicaca.
 Both have very basic, shared facilities (such as drop toilets and no showers).
 This is all part of the adventure of being among nature!

 • The Amazon Jungle can be very hot and humid.
 Light cotton clothing is the best way to tackle this.
-Also, don't forget tropical-strength insect repellent.
+Also, don't forget tropical-strength insect repellent!
+It’s also important to wear sunscreen and always drink plenty of water.

 • Travellers who choose different ways of reaching Machu Picchu (Inca Trail, Quarry Trail or Train), will not follow the same routes within Machu Picchu.
-This means that you may not be able to have photos together, overlooking Machu Picchu.
+This means that you may not be able to have photos together overlooking Machu Picchu.
 This applies to travellers on the same booking or separate bookings.

 Itinerary